apache/fury-site/docs/guide/java/graalvm-support.md

 `JsonMixin` is a build-time entry point for its exact declared target, so the target does not need `JsonType` solely to use the Mixin.
 The registered Mixin class literal must be reachable from the application.
-The processor emits available target operations for each non-empty Mixin, and the Fory JSON Native Image Feature retains the effective runtime metadata.
-Normal runtime codec precedence still selects the representation.
-An empty Mixin produces no generated output.
+The Native Image Feature retains the target metadata and prepares the same access as it does for a direct `JsonType` model.
+A provider configuration generates the Mixin target only when that exact Mixin is registered in the returned `ForyJson`.

 Only one source is enabled for an exact target in a built `ForyJson`.
 Later registration replaces an earlier source for subsequent `build()` calls; a runtime keeps the immutable snapshot it was built with.
-If the target also has a direct `JsonType` companion, a non-empty registered Mixin selects the pair-specific artifact instead of combining the overlay with the direct companion.

-Do not add application reflection configuration as a replacement for the generated configuration.
-The native executable resolves the same effective annotations as the JVM.

-The processor generates direct property and creator operations.
-The `fory-json` artifact activates its Native Image Feature automatically and retains the generated factories and required model metadata. `@JsonType` is not inherited, so annotate every concrete runtime model.
-An annotated base with a class-literal `@JsonSubTypes` table registers those listed subtypes automatically, but each concrete object subtype needs its own direct `@JsonType` to receive generated operations.
-Reachable concrete `Collection` and `Map` root types are also supported when they have the public no-argument constructor required by Fory JSON.
-Reachable `@JsonCodec` declarations register their codec constructor even when the declaration target is not an object model.
-A class referenced only by a runtime string is not reachable; `JsonSubTypes.Type.className` is therefore unsupported in a native image.
+The `fory-json` artifact activates its Native Image Feature automatically. `@JsonType` is not inherited, so annotate every concrete runtime model.
+An annotated base with a class-literal `@JsonSubTypes` table registers its listed subtypes automatically.
+Reachable concrete `Collection` and `Map` root types are supported when they have the public no-argument constructor required by Fory JSON.
+A class referenced only by a runtime string is not reachable;

-Native execution uses Fory JSON's interpreted readers and writers with the generated property and creator operations. `ForyJson.builder()` automatically disables runtime code generation and asynchronous compilation in the native executable, while all other builder options retain their normal behavior.
-Applications can create differently configured `ForyJson` instances at runtime and do not need build-time initialization or reflection configuration.
+`JsonSubTypes.Type.className` is therefore unsupported in a native image.

 Type, field, effective ordinary getter, setter value parameter, and `JsonCreator` parameter `@JsonCodec` annotations are supported.
-The Feature registers every selected complete-value, element, content, Map-key, and Map-value codec constructor.
+The Feature retains every selected complete-value, element, content, Map-key, and Map-value codec constructor.
 This is the same annotation model used on the JVM and Android.

 `JsonValue` fields and effective public zero-argument methods are supported, including matching one-String `JsonCreator` constructors and public static factories.
 Fixed `JsonRawValue` fields and